 Q: Will I go through withdrawals?

 A: More than likely you will experience some withdrawals.
 Sugar is very addictive and you will likely experience some side effects.
-It is possible to experience headaches, weakness and irritability.
+It is possible to experience headaches, weakness, and irritability.
 It will pass and typically takes 2-4 days to get through this phase.

 Q: Can I eat raisins or dates?

 A: Again, read the label.
-If there is no added sugar in the ingredients label…enjoy in moderation.
+If there is no added sugar in the ingredients label, enjoy in moderation.
 Raisins, along with 8 walnut halves, are a great mid-morning snack.

 Q: Does Skinny Ms. offer any dessert recipes without added sugar?

 A: Yes.
-All of our desserts are made without refined sugar but most have some type of unrefined sugar added, such honey, sucanat or coconut palm sugar.
-Here are a few of our most popular desserts that are made without any added sugar…Quinoa Protein Bars (be sure to leave off the chocolate), Fudge Brownie Bites and Peanut Butter-Yogurt Dip.
+All of our desserts are made without refined sugar but most have some type of unrefined sugar added, such honey or coconut sugar.
+Here are a few of our most popular desserts that are made without added sugar: Quinoa Protein Bars (be sure to leave off the chocolate), Fudge Brownie Bites, and Peanut Butter-Yogurt Dip.
 Click here, for these No Sugar Added Dessert Recipes.

-- Foods that have added sugar of any kind are not allowed.
-You might be surprised to learn that sugar has many names and is often disguised in the ingredient lists.
+Foods that have added sugar of any kind are not allowed.
+You might be surprised to learn that sugar has many names and is often disguised in the ingredient list.
 You may have noticed many foods now advertise as having No High Fructose Corn Syrup.
 What manufactures don’t promote is that in place of the corn syrup is likely another form of sugar.
 Reading the fine print on ingredient labels is absolutely necessary for this challenge.
 Here is a list of 50 different names used for sugar.

 No added refined sugars (white sugar, corn syrup, brown sugar)